should i opt out of ai resume screening

 Can AI actually reject my resume outright?

 This is the real reason "opt out and a human will see you" rarely works as advertised.
-The system isn't refusing to show your resume.
+The system isn't refusing to show your resume to a human reviewer.
 The recruiter is just never asking to see page 12.

 When to Stay In (Opt Into AI Screening)